RareMojo/YoBot-Discord/README.md

 `YoBot` is licensed under the MIT License.
 You are free to use, modify, and distribute `YoBot` as you see fit.
 However, there are certain restrictions on the use of the `YoBot` name, logo, and code.
+I do not own, nor claim to own, the rights to the `Discord` name, logo, or code.
+I do not claim to own the rights to the `Discord.py` library.
 See `LICENSE.md` for details.